I wanted to check out interesting furnishings and decor, so we went to Tiendesitas.

 Time to check out the pet area

-Tiendesitas is highly recommended for pet care supplies.
+Tiendesitas is highly recommended for shopping for pet care supplies.
 They have everything, even annoying dog shoes, hehehe.
 In terms of cat and dog food, they have most commercial brands and even premium and organic brands like Orijen available.

 There are some stalls that sell other animals apart from cats and dogs.
 They have aquarium fishes, birds, rabbits and hedgehogs too.
 I’m not so sure if exotic pets are still available, I’ve seen some reptiles and sugar gliders before.